Mark Sanford: 2002 election

-First term
+First term (2003-2007)

 In 2003, after becoming governor, Sanford attended two weeks of training with the Air Force Reserve in Alabama with his unit, the 315th Aeromedical Evacuation Squadron.
 While in training in 2003, Sanford did not transfer power to Bauer, saying he would be in regular contact with his office, and would transfer authority in writing only if he were called to active duty.

 Sanford sometimes had a contentious relationship with the South Carolina General Assembly, even though it was dominated by his party for his entire tenure.
 During his administration, governmental power was largely held by three members of the General Assembly: Senators Hugh Leatherman and Glenn F. McConnell and House Speaker Bobby Harrell.
 The Republican-led state House of Representatives overrode 105 of Sanford's 106 budget vetoes on May 26, 2004.
 The following day, Sanford brought live pigs, who subsequently defecated on the House floor, into the House chamber as a visual protest against "pork projects."

 Sanford rejected the Assembly's entire budget on June 13, 2006.
 Had this veto stood, the state government would have shut down on July 1.
 He explained his veto as being the only way to get the cuts he desired, and that using the line-item veto would have been inadequate as well as impossible.
 However, in a special session the following day, both houses dismissed Sanford's call for reform by overriding his veto–effectively restoring their original budget.

 In 2003, Sanford sought to reform the state's public college system.
 Sanford has criticized these schools as focusing too much on separately creating research institutions and not on educating the young adults of South Carolina.
 Sanford also suggested that they combine some programs as a means of curbing tuition increases.
 The schools did not respond positively to this suggestion, however, causing Sanford to remark that "if any institution ultimately feels uncomfortable with our push toward coordination, they can exit the system and go private."

 Sanford's first term included other controversies.
 A Time magazine article in November 2005, critical of Sanford, said that some "fear his thrift has brought the state's economy to a standstill."

 According to Survey USA, Sanford's approval ratings ranged from 47% to 55% during 2006.